Water supply and sanitation in Germany: Policy and regulation

 Responsibility for policy setting in public water supply and sanitation in Germany is shared between the EU, the federal government and state governments (Länder).
 (For more details on the role of the Länder and municipalities see States of Germany) The EU sets the framework legislation for water quality and water resources management (see EU water policy).
 The organization of public water supply and sanitation, however, remains a prerogative of EU member states.
 The German states (Länder) play a key role in the sector by setting, among other things, the legal framework for tariff approvals.
 Municipalities, legally entrusted with service provision, play an indirect role in influencing policy positions related to water and sanitation through their influential municipal associations (the Deutsche Städtetag representing the largest cities and towns and the Deutscher Städte- und Gemeindebund representing smaller cities and towns).

 There are no autonomous regulatory agencies for water and sanitation in Germany at the state or federal level.
-The recently created federal regulatory agency for network industries (Bundesnetzagentur) covers telecommunications, postal services, electricity, gas and rail.
+The recently created federal regulatory agency for network industries (Federal Network Agency) covers telecommunications, postal services, electricity, gas and rail.
 It does not cover water supply and sanitation, since it is a responsibility of the states.
 Water and sanitation tariffs are approved through different procedures in each state, usually by a department in the state Ministry of Economy after a review of the tariff increase request by an independent auditor.
 In city-states (Berlin, Hamburg, Bremen) this means that the Minister (called Senator) of Economy both requests the tariff increase in his capacity as chairman of the board of the utility and also approves it, which constitutes a conflict of interest.
 In the case of some private utilities, tariffs are set by a mutually agreed arbitrator based on the professional opinion of an auditor.

 Drinking water quality is monitored by the public health departments of municipalities and counties (Landkreise).
 Environmental monitoring is largely based on self-monitoring, which has proven to be reliable, and occasional samples by environmental Ministries of the states.